Penumbra Guide

 Creating a template definition

+First, make sure you’ve installed pcli.
 To create a template configuration, use pcli validator definition template:

-$ cargo run --release --bin pcli -- validator definition template \
+$ pcli validator definition template \

 --tendermint-validator-keyfile ~/.penumbra/testnet_data/node0/cometbft/config/priv_validator_key.json \